 Depart early in the morning and head 73km (45 miles) north of Reykjavík, where the Ring Road reaches the town of Borgarnes: The Settlement Center museum offers a surprisingly entertaining and macabre introduction to Iceland's historic and literary roots.
 Around 125km (78 miles) from Borgarnes, on the north coast, an optional side trip leads around the periphery of Vatnsnes peninsula on Route 711; highlights include the Hindisvík seal colony and the bizarre rock formation Hvítserkur.
 The unique stone church at Tþingeyrar, just east of Vatnsnes, is another worthwhile detour.

 At Varmahlíð, in the Skagafjörður region, turn left on Route 75 toward Sauðárkrókur.
-Shortly ahead is Glaumbær, the best of Iceland's many museums inside preserved, turf-roofed farm buildings (closing time is 6pm).
-After dinner in the likeable town of Sauðárkrókur -- if there's still any sunlight -- drive north to Grettislaug for an evening bath in a stone-lined geothermal pool overlooking the fjord.
+Shortly ahead is Glaumbær, the best of Iceland's many museums inside preserved, turf-roofed farm buildings.
+After dinner in the likeable town of Sauðárkrókur, drive north to Grettislaug for an evening bath in a stone-lined geothermal pool overlooking the fjord.

 Day 3: Sauðárkrókur to Akureyri

-Today's short drive (120km/74 1/2 miles) allows half a day to get acquainted with Iceland's northern capital, Akureyri.
+Today's short drive (120km/74.5 miles) allows half a day to get acquainted with Iceland's northern capital, Akureyri.
 Leaving the Skagafjörður region, the Ring Road ascends through a gorgeous mountain pass surrounded by spiky, serrated ridges.
-Stop at Halastjarna, a restaurant high in the hills, and build up a lunch appetite with an idyllic, 2-hour round-trip walk to Hraunsvatn
+Take an idyllic, 2-hour round-trip walk to Hraunsvatn

 Day 4: Akureyri to Mývatn

-On your way out of Akureyri, stop at the interdisciplinary Safnasafnið Museum, which opens at 10am.
+On your way out of Akureyri, stop at the interdisciplinary Safnasafnið Museum.
 Fifty kilometers (31 miles) from Akureyri, the Ring Road meets the exquisite Goðafoss waterfall.
-Backtrack 4km (2 1/4 miles), and turn right on Route 85 north to Húsavík, Iceland's whale-watching mecca.
+Backtrack 4km (2.25 miles), and turn right on Route 85 north to Húsavík, Iceland's whale-watching mecca.
 (Call ahead if the weather is iffy.)
 Buy your boat tickets, then bone up before the tour at the Whale Museum.
 After the 3-hour excursion, choose between the Húsavík Museum (a collection of regional folk artifacts) or the Phallological Museum (a collection of animal penises).
 For dinner, choose between Húsavík's two best restaurants, Gamli Baukur and Salka.
 Head back south on Route 85, then take Route 87 to Reykjahlíð village on Lake Mývatn, where you'll spend 2 nights.

 Day 5: Mývatn & Krafla